neu-ramya/webapp/README.md

 - Build AMI using packer following the steps in https://developer.hashicorp.com/packer/tutorials/aws-get-started/aws-get-started-build-image
 - Add required provisioners in the packer - provisioner to read the dependencies bash file for building the AMI
+- Zip the webapp file while building the AMI to run it in the instance

 ### Demo purpose

-- Inside the webapp, install npm using 'npm install'
+- Pulumi up to create instance with the most recent AMI created.
-- Run the npm using 'npm run server'
+- Run the npm using 'npm run server' to run the webapp in the instance
-- Run the integration tests using 'newman run webapp/tests/integration-tests/CSYE-webapp.postman_collection.json'
+- Run the integration tests using 'newman run webapp/tests/integration-tests/CSYE-webapp.postman_collection.json' or using postman application
-- Run the packer to build AMI using 'AWS_PROFILE=profile_name packer build ./packer/aws-debian.pkr.hcl'